christopherbolduc/airport-resilience-milton/README.md

 > Recovery date reflects the return to near-normal operations (fewer than 5% cancellations and at least 90% of baseline flight volume).

 ---
+## Resilience Score Formula

+The formula used to compute each airport’s resilience score:

+<pre>resilience_score = (
+    (days_to_recovery + (pct_cancelled_oct * 10)) /
+    (peak_wind_speed_kmh ** 0.5 / 10)
+) </pre>

+The resilience score balances operational recovery with storm impact by scaling cancellation rates (×10) to match the range of recovery days and applying square root scaling to wind speed.
+This ensures both disruption and severity are fairly represented in the final score.

+Lower scores indicate more resilient performance (faster recovery and fewer disruptions), normalized by storm intensity.

 ## Tools Used